 With the ability to recognize and bind two different target antigens, bsAbs can act as mediators to redirect immune cells to tumor cells enhancing their destruction.
 In addition, by targeting two different receptors on the same cell, bsAbs can cause modification of cell signalling, such as inactivating the process of division of cancer cells or inactivating other inflammatory pathways.

-BsAbs are created through use of recombinant technology or by somatically fusing hybridoma cells or through chemical means.
+BsAbs are created through the use of recombinant technology or by somatically fusing hybridoma cells or through chemical means.

-Based on the presence or absence of Fc domain, bsAbs are divided into two types IgG-like and non IgG-like bispecific antibodies.
+Based on the presence or absence of Fc domain, bsAbs are divided into two types IgG-like and non-IgG-like bispecific antibodies.

 The smaller, non-IgG bsAbs lack constant domain and rely completely on their antigen-binding capacity to exhibit their therapeutic action.

 1. Redirecting cellular immunity toward tumor cells

 The bispecific antibodies showing this function activates the immune cells and recruits them for the destruction of tumor cells bearing the target antigens.
 One of the two antigen binding sites recognizes and binds to the target antigen on the tumor cell, and the other site binds to the suitable leukocyte.